aws/aws-sdk-js-v3/clients/client-appsync/README.md

 AWS SDK for JavaScript AppSync Client for Node.js, Browser and React Native.

-<p>AWS AppSync provides API actions for creating and interacting with data sources using
+<p>AppSync  provides API actions for creating and interacting with data sources using
 GraphQL from your application.</p>

 ## Installing